 8. Promote good mental health

 All employees should be aware of the importance of a work-life balance.
 Having clear start and finish times helps create work-life boundaries, as can creating a dedicated workspace.
 More one-to-one management/staff member meetings can help to remove bottlenecks and draw a line under the working day.
-Employees should also understand that they do not have to be constantly available.
+Employees should also understand that they do not have to be constantly available, see the feature The right to disconnect from the workplace

 Managers should be trained to spot the signs of mental ill health and to know where to refer staff who are struggling, eg the company’s Employee Assistance Programme.
 See our Line Manager Guide to Mental Health.